Chapter 7 - General Finance Provisions

 - Take any other steps necessary to ensure that the purchasing card is used only for authorized purposes.

-Subpart B. Supervisors.
-Supervisors of cardholders are responsible for reviewing cardholder expenses and ensuring compliance with this procedure and any applicable college, university or system office procedures.
-Supervisors' duties include:
+Subpart B. Supervisors or Authorized Reviewers.
+A supervisor or authorized reviewer of a cardholder is responsible for reviewing cardholder expenses and ensuring compliance with this procedure and any applicable college, university or system office procedures.
+Duties include:

 - Approving employees for participation in the purchasing card program.

-- Reviewing purchases to ensure they meet objectives and are within restrictions placed on the card.
+- Reviewing purchases to ensure they meet objectives, are within restrictions placed on the card and are deemed necessary.

 - Reviewing purchases to ensure card has not been used for unauthorized or inappropriate purchases.